flux10n/flux10n/README.md

 </P>

 <H4 align="center">About me</h4>
-<P align="center">Just a script kiddie who is new to the world of programming and hacking.</P>
+<P>Just a script kiddie who is new to the world of programming and hacking.</P>

 ![](https://komarev.com/ghpvc/?username=flux10n)